Sweet Mama (film): Release

 Due to the public's backlash against musicals late in 1930, most of the musical numbers were cut from the film to make it more marketable, which accounts for the very short running time of the film, 54 minutes.
 The film was advertised as a gangster picture, a genre which had become very popular with the public.
 The complete film, with all the music intact, was released intact in countries outside the United States where a backlash against musicals never occurred.

-Preservation status
+Preservation

 The status of the full 77-minute version of the film is unknown, but a 54-minute version of the film, with most of the musical numbers edited out, does exist.